Craiova General Information

-Where: 98 miles northeast of Craiova
+Where: 95 miles northeast of Craiova

-Access: car, train (with connection in Pitesti)
+Access: car, train (connecting in Pitesti)

 the 16th century Curtea de Arges Monastery (Manastirea Curtea de Arges),

 Learn about the sad legend of Manole as you take in its beauty.
-Romania's first two kings and
+Romania's kings and queens are buried here.

 Address: Str.
 Calea Bucuresti 325

-Telephone: (251) 416.860
+Telephone: (+4) 0251 416.860

-Sibiu (SBZ) - 145 miles away
+Sibiu (SBZ) - 145 miles North

-Timisoara (TMZ) - 211 miles away
+Timisoara (TMZ) - 211 miles North-West

-Craiova - main train station (Gara Craiova)
+Craiova - main train station